Food Standards Australia New Zealand Logo

 Pregnancy warning labels on alcoholic beverages

-Requirements for pregnancy warning labels on alcoholic beverages were gazetted in the Australia New Zealand Food Standards Code (the Code) on 31 July, 2020.
-Optional alternative requirements for pregnancy warning labels for corrugated cardboard outer packaging were also gazetted on 4 May 2023.
+Requirements for pregnancy warning labels on alcoholic beverages were gazetted in the Code on 31 July, 2020 with a three-year transition period ending on 31 July 2023.
+In addition, optional alternative requirements for pregnancy warning labels for corrugated cardboard outer packaging were gazetted in the Code on 4 May 2023.

-Businesses have until 1 February 2024 to ensure post-printed corrugated carboard outer packaging, containing more than one individual unit of an alcoholic beverage, displays either the existing or optional alternative pregnancy warning mark.
+Businesses have until 1 February 2024 to ensure post-printed corrugated carboard outer packaging, containing more than one individual unit of an alcoholic beverage, displays either the existing or optional alternative pregnancy warning label.
+Alcoholic beverages in such corrugated carboard outer packaging that is labelled before the end of the transition period (i.e. before 2 February 2024) may be sold without the pregnancy warning label.

 To assist businesses with the pregnancy warning label requirements, the following are available: